nodejs/node/doc/api.markdown

 `function () { }`

-Call once the stream is established after a call to `createConnection()` or `connect()`.
+Emitted when a stream connection successfully is established.
+See `connect()`.

 ### Event: 'data'

 `function (data) { }`

-Called when data is received on the stream.  `data` will be a string.
+Emitted when data is received.
+The argument `data` will be a `Buffer` or `String`.
 Encoding of data is set by `stream.setEncoding()`.
+(See the section on Readable Streams for more infromation.)

 ### Event: 'end'

 `function () { }`

-Called when the other end of the stream sends a FIN packet.
+Emitted when the other end of the stream sends a FIN packet.
 After this is emitted the `readyState` will be `'writeOnly'`.
 One should probably just call `stream.end()` when this event is emitted.

 ### Event: 'timeout'